fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

     type: x509
 ```

-Also invalid, Kubernetes does not have an API for requesting an x509
+Also invalid, Kubernetes does not have an API for requesting an X.509
-pair for a ServiceAccount.
+bundle for a ServiceAccount.

 We will not write here an exhaustive list of all the possible configuration
 incompatibilities, but we will implement and document all of them.